RePIC: Reinforced Post-Training for Personalizing Multi-Modal Language Models: Experiments

 \textbf{Evaluation} We evaluate personalization capabilities under two different settings.
 First, in the case where GT demonstrations are directly provided at inference time, we refer to this as the skip-retrieval setting.
 Note that the demonstrations include several reference image-text pairs.
 Next, we consider the retrieval setting~\cite{hao2024remember} that automates the manual selection of the demonstrations by retrieving the most relevant visual content from a database.
+Further details are provided in Appendix B.5.
 Additionally, we newly evaluate personal grounding performance in the skip-retrieval setting using reference images that do not match the query.
 A lower score in this case implies that the MLLM does not merely duplicate the given demonstrations while performing personalized image captioning.
+Additional details for the used evaluation templates can be found in Appendix D.

 \textbf{Implementation Details} For the zero-shot model, we apply a detailed prompt (e.g., \texttt{“Output the final answer, including its name in the answer.”}) to guide the model to mention the target identity.
 Note that in multi-concept settings, in-domain (ID) refers to using 2 concepts, while out-of-domain (OOD) refers to using 4 concepts.
 In the retrieval setting, we retrieve the top-2 most relevant samples for single and 2-concept settings, and the top-4 for the 4-concept setting.
 All training experiments are conducted using 8 A40 GPUs, with inference performed on a single A40 GPU.
-Additional details on the retrieval and experimental setup are provided in the Appendix.
+Additional details on the retrieval and experimental setup are provided in the Appendix B.